botmakers-net/terms-of-use/README.md

 ## Violations ##
 **Sellers** may receive a warning to their account for violations of our Terms of Service or any user misconduct reported to Botmakers team.
 A warning will be sent to the user's email address and or by Facebook Messenger private message.
 Warnings do not limit account activity, but can lead to your account losing seller statuses or becoming permanently disabled based on the severity of the violation.
+Sellers that violate Terms of Use might be blocked at the Marketplace and their earnings might be a subject to review.